DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## score
 Modifies a score value.
 The score can be global, player-specific or event-specific.
-Scores are a powerful tool to track player progress and can be used in conditions and actions.For example, you could add 1 to a score called enemy_threat every time a player kills a mob during an event, and if the score reaches a certain value, you could spawn a boss.
+Scores are a powerful tool to track player progress and can be used in conditions and actions.
+For example, you could add 1 to a score called enemy_threat every time a player kills a mob during an event, and if the score reaches a certain value, you could spawn a boss.

-### Parameters:
+#### Parameters:

 | Parameter | Description | Default | Required |
 |-----------|-------------|---------|----------|